matplotlib/matplotlib/galleries/users_explain/axis/index.rst

 .. _users_axis:

-Controlling and labelling Axis objects
+Controlling and Labelling Axis Objects
 --------------------------------------

 Matplotlib `~matplotlib.axis.Axis` objects can be controlled and manipulated